matiboy/angular2-prettyjson/README.md

 ## ES2015 / UMD

 Two versions are available: ES2015 modules and UMD.
 If you are using a project based on the AngularCLI, everything should work from a simple npm install.
-If you are using the Angular Quickstart template (or other SystemJS based compilation), please point to the `index.umd.js` file e.g. `systemjs.config.js`:
+If you are using the Angular Quickstart template (or other SystemJS based compilation), please point to the bundle `angular2-prettyjson.umd.min.js` file e.g. `systemjs.config.js`:

 ```